earthbucks/earthbucks/ts/earthbucks-com/app/blog/2024-03-30-why-we-need-another-blockchain.md

 throttled for most of its history.
 By unthrottling the caps, this enables the "small casual transactions" and "micropayments" that Satoshi Nakamoto described.

-By launching a new blockchain with a new gensis block, we solve many problems:
+By launching a new blockchain with a new genesis block, we solve many problems:

 1. Starting over with the mining subsidy means everyone has a chance to participate in mining early on.
 When Bitcoin launched almost no one heard